web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 ### Find ES6+ code in the compiled files?

-By default, Builder will not compile files under `node_modules` through `babel-loader` or `ts-loader`.
+By default, Rsbuild will not compile files under `node_modules` through `babel-loader` or `ts-loader`.
 If the npm package introduced by the project contains ES6+ syntax, it will be bundled into the output files.

 When this happens, you can specify directories or modules that need to be compiled additionally through the [source.include](/en/api/config-source.html#sourceinclude) configuration option.